zinserjan/mocha-webpack/docs/installation/cli-usage.md

 ### --webpack-config

-Allows you to use your own custom webpack config for your tests and  custom loaders and other webpack configuration settings.
+Allows you to use your own webpack configuration to define custom loaders and other webpack related stuff.

-If you need to use a JavaScript preprocessor such as [Babel](https://babeljs.io/) or [CoffeeScript](http://coffeescript.org/) for your webpack config file then give it a name ending with corresponding extension and call it without it:
+If you need to use a JavaScript preprocessor such as [Babel](https://babeljs.io/) or [CoffeeScript](http://coffeescript.org/) for your webpack config file then give it a name that ends with corresponding extension and call it without it:

 `$ mocha-webpack --webpack-config webpack.config-test.js`